opencv/opencv/platforms/android/aar-creating/README.md

 python build_static_aar.py "~/opencv-4.7.0-android-sdk/OpenCV-android-sdk" "4.7.0"
 ```
 ### Technical details
-The scripts consists of 5 steps:
+The scripts consist of 5 steps:
 1. Preparing Android AAR library project template
 2. Adding Java code to the project
 3. Compiling the project to build an AAR package